shaurya2109/pg-backend/README.md

 5. Shaurya - General developer
 6. Tushar - General developer

-# pg-backend
-Maven based API for the Pocket Grocer application.
-The project has the folloing contents -
-1. src/main/java/pocketgrocer - contains important files like Server.java and Query.java - both of these files are essential to run the backend for pocket grocer.
-2. pom.xml - contains information about all the dependencies required to build the project.

-## Important files -
-1. Server.java - contains the method definition of all the API endpoints.
-2. Query.java - contains the Prepared statements, and the function definitions of all the methods being used in the Server.java file.

 ## Use cases supported on the backend -
 The backend folder of pocket grocer supports the following calls -